makemedev/WebDevelopmentSyllabus/README.md

 ## Ground Rules

-1. Class meets twice a week, Wednesday's and Sunday's.
-Wednesday class hours are 7-10PM and Sunday class hours are 4-7PM.
+1. Class meets twice a week, Tuesday's and Sunday's.
+Tuesday class hours are 7-10PM and Sunday class hours are 4-7PM.

 2. As we cover so much ground so quickly, this is a boot-camp after all 😎, students are advised to limit absences.
 Essentially a student who misses more than one class may have great difficulty keeping up with further instruction.